Books & Book Reviews

 The Nympho & Other Maniacs, Irving Wallace, 1971.
 The Nympho & Other Maniacs contains the most salacious and sensational account of Victoria Woodhull.
 If you want to be shocked, this is the book.
 If you want the facts, look elsewhere.

-The Square Pegs, Irving Wallace, 1957.
-Virtually identical to the chapter in The Nympho & Other Maniacs.
+Virtually identical to the Victoria Woodhull chapter in The Nympho & Other Maniacs.

 Home | Woodhull Online Bios | Woodhull Presidential Library